Board of Indian Commissioners: History

+In 1862, in response to the recent Dakota Uprising, Henry Whipple, Episcopal Bishop of Minnesota, wrote "The Duty of Citizens Concerning the Indian Massacre."
+According to Scott W. Burg one of its "key tenets" was "the creation of an independent commission to oversee Indian affairs, a nonpartisan group made up of clergy and citizens empowered to initiate change and given the tools to investigate malfeasance" (38 Nooses, p.
+212).
+At the time President Lincoln, with whom Whipple had communications over the matter, was in the throes of the Civil War and Whipple's "key tenant" would not be realized until President Grant's post-Civil War presidency.

 The board, established by Congress on 10 April 1869, authorized the president to organize a board of not more than ten persons "to be selected by him from men eminent for their intelligence and philanthropy, to serve without pecuniary compensation."
 It remained an all-Protestant, male body until 1902, when President Theodore Roosevelt appointed two Roman Catholics to fill vacancies.
 The Board of Indian Commissioners established what an "Indian" was, and the rights that they were given, through the different laws and regulations for educating Indians that the board established.
 An Indian was determined based on their physical appearances.
 However, legally, it was difficult to determine what rights to give Indians, as according to the board, they weren't aliens or foreigners, however, they weren't citizens by birth.
 The board therefore determined how to go about treating Native Americans.
 The members of the board all held semi-official positions within the government, unlike other humanitarian boards.
 However, the amount of work that the board was able to accomplish was rather compromised, because Congress held the board responsible for funding, and didn't give sufficient powers to enforce either their fundings or recommendations.